Project 4

 In this voltage divider configuration, the wiper reduces the voltage at the output pin the further it is turned clockwise (toward GND).

-We can connect the potentiometer's output pin to one of the Nano's analog pins (see its pinout above).
-The analog pin is wired to the analog-to-digital converter (ADC) inside the Nano's ATmega chip.
+We can connect the potentiometer's output pin to one of the ESP32's ADC pins (see its pinout above).
+The ADC pin is wired to the analog-to-digital converter (ADC) inside the ESP32-C3 chip.
 The ADC is hardware that translates the analog signal to a discrete digital signal.
-Using analogRead(), we interpret the pin's analog voltage as a discrete integer in the range 0-1023.
+Using analogRead(), we interpret the pin's analog voltage as a discrete integer in the range 0-4095.

 Software Installations